 I must warn the tourists in Prague and other big cities about the pathetic scums who prey on unsuspecting bargain seeking/ greedy Dollar/Euro/Pound Sterling carrying people by offering them a rate sufficiently above the rates offered at other office exchanges.
 Happiness about the deal just concluded soon turns into despair and anger when they discover they have been given Hungarian Forint in stead of Czech Crowns.
 The 100 Pounds they have just shortly parted with is now worth some 10 Pounds.

-Beware of plainclothes policemen looking for counterfeit money or investigating illegal money-changing.
+Beware of plainclothes police officers looking for counterfeit money or investigating illegal money-changing.
 They approach tourists and ask to see their wallet.
-And when they check your wallet you’ll find that a substantial amount of money has been stolen.
-Or you might be approached by group of ‘tourists’ asking for directions (‘playing lost tourist’).
+And when they check your wallet, you’ll find that a substantial amount of money has been stolen.
+Or you might be approached by a group of ‘tourists’ asking for directions (‘playing lost tourist’).
 Once you have been in conversation for a few minutes, two of the tourist’s ‘friends’ interrupt, claiming to be plain-clothes policemen and accusing you of changing money illegally.
 Again they will want to see your wallet.

 If you’re threatened with an inexplicable fine by a “policeman, scare him away by saying you’ll need a receipt, or ask a passer-by if the fine is legit.

 If you enter the metro (usually at night), you may find a team of con artists at the stations, saying they are metro clerks and after examining your ticket for some time that it’s invalid so you’ll have to pay a fine of 500 CZK (1000 CZK if you argue with them).
 So if you happen to see them, and you’re sure that your ticket is valid, tell them to call the police or call them yourself.

 Sleeper Trains Robberies